-- any sibling of a nonresident student who was is enrolled in and attending school in the district or who is accepted to enroll in and attend school in the district, with priority given when the nonresident student is first accepted and, if necessary, at any other time the district considers transfer applications. - any nonresident student who is a military student as defined in K.S.A.
-72-5139, with priority given when the student is first accepted and, if necessary, at any other time the district considers transfer applications. - any child who is in the custody of the Department for Children and Families and who is living in the home of a nonresident student who transfers to the district; - any nonresident student who has a parent or person acting as parent employed by the district shall be permitted to enroll in and attend school in the district as if the student is a resident of the district while the parent or person acting as a parent remains employed by the district; - any child who is experiencing homelessness shall be permitted to enroll in and attend the school district of origin or the school district of residence. - students that relocate outside the district in the fourth consecutive semester of enrollment as a resident and the student is in good standing. - any resident of the district wishing to enroll in a school building other than the designated attendance building for their address.
+- any sibling of a nonresident student who was accepted to enroll in and attend school in the district, with priority given when the nonresident student is first accepted and, if necessary, at any other time the district considers transfer applications; - any nonresident student who is a military student as defined in K.S.A.
+72-5139, with priority given when the student is first accepted and, if necessary, at any other time the district considers transfer applications; - any child who is in the custody of the Department for Children and Families and who is living in the home of a nonresident student who transfers to the district;

+- any nonresident student who has a parent or person acting as parent employed by the district shall be permitted to enroll in and attend school in the district as if the student is a resident of the district while the parent or person acting as a parent remains employed by the district; - any child who is experiencing homelessness shall be permitted to enroll in and attend the school district of origin or the school district of residence. - students that relocate outside the district in the fourth consecutive semester of enrollment as a resident and the student is in good standing. - any resident of the district wishing to enroll in a school building other than the designated attendance building for their address.

-If one of these exceptions no longer applies to the student, the student's enrollment status would be subject to review under the terms based upon the considerations for continued enrollment under determining good standing in this policy.
+If one of these exceptions no longer applies to the student, the student's enrollment status would be subject to review under the terms for continued enrollment under this policy.